 Write, phone, fax or e-mail for reservations.

-Scholarship assistance for accommodations, class tuition, and some travel is available for all programs to qualified members of the Theosophical Society.
-Contact the School Director for information and an application (email@example.com).
+Scholarship assistance for accommodations and class tuition is available for some programs to qualified members of the Theosophical Society and other serious students.
+You may request an application at the time of registration.

 Tuition fees help us to provide quality programs.
 However, no serious student will be denied admission to any program due to inability to pay.
 For students who are able, donations above the suggested fees are greatly appreciated.